 Focus On “Family” and “Fiance(e)” Visas

-If you live in the Springfield, MO area or if you are a military service member and need Immigration Representation, call 1-888-919-8265 or 417-720-2888.
+If you are a military service member or the family member of one, and you need Immigration Representation, call GCW Law at 1-888-919-UCMJ (8265).
 You can also email us using the form on the left.

 Our firm represents clients in all areas of Immigration Law.
-However, we definitely focus on the Immigration needs that both civilians and military service members will typically have, such as Spousal Visas and Fiance(e) Visas.
+However, we definitely focus on the Immigration needs that military service members and their families will typically have, such as Spousal Visas and Fiance(e) Visas.
 As a result, our firm tends to focus on Immigration matters involving spouses, fiance(e)s, and citizenship.
 This naturally lends itself to handling Parole-In-Place applications for husbands, wives, parents and children of active duty or veteran service members.
 Additionally, our firm will assist service members with Immigration matters involving issues for Employment and Adjustment of Status.